 Interested parties are advised to establish that the Lot is to be offered by telephoning the Auctioneers before leaving for the actual Auction, especially if you are making a long journey!

 Although we strongly advise prospective Buyers to attend the Auctions, we do provide a remote bidding service for telephone, proxy and internet bidding if you are unable to bid personally.
 A detailed instruction form can be downloaded from this website or is available from our Offices.
-Completed forms, with accompanying deposits and proof of identity, should be returned to our Maidstone Office at least 72 hours prior to date of the Auction.
+Completed forms, with accompanying deposits and certified proof of identity, should be returned to our Maidstone Office at least 72 hours prior to date of the Auction.
 Telephone bidding will be dealt with on a first come, first served basis only.
 We cannot accept responsibility for failure of the telephone, postal or internet services.